dwainscheeren/dwains-dashboard-blueprints/card-blueprints/normal-cards/TVCard/README.md

 # This is how to add TV Card Dwains Dashboard Blueprint
 This is a custom blueprint for my case which include a house full of samsung tvs.
-This has hardcoded references due to the fact that I set up all of my TV with the exact same apps in the first 4 locations on that Apps Bar on the Home menu on the TVs.
+This has hardcoded references due to the fact that I set up all of my TVs with the exact same apps in the first 4 locations on that Apps Bar on the Home menu.

 I have switched to buttons instead of track pad and I have it as the pop up card for my TV entities